Government Law College, Kozhikode

 The Government Law College, Kozhikode or Kozhikode Law College situated on the outskirts of Kozhikode, India, is owned by the Government of Kerala and affiliated to the University of Calicut.
-The college caters to the needs of the north Malabar region of Kerala.
+The college caters to the needs of the Malabar region of Kerala.
 Students are selected through a state level entrance test.
 The college offers LL.B and LL.M courses.